 You need a permit to do the hike, it’s relatively easy to get it.
 In the link is all the info you need!

-This amazing hike is almost 4 miles and it takes around 2h to complete, have an elevation gain of 500ft, and is usually recommended that you go in Spring, Fall, or Winter.
+This amazing hike is almost 4 miles and it takes around 2h to complete, has an elevation gain of 500ft, and is usually recommended that you go in Spring, Fall, or Winter.
 It’s a beautiful hike to do with the family, it’s located between two canyons: Horsethief Canyon and Pine Valley Creek Canyon.
 Making an amazing and spacious valley-like adorned by oaks and a small water hole surrounded by sycamores and cottonwoods.
 Definitely one of the best hikes in the US.

 Three Sisters Falls